 Land, and who owns it, is at the forefront of the debate.
 An organisation with the power to acquire land is needed, to improve the social and economic future of the Highlands and allow the area to play a wider role in the UK economy.

 The Highlands and Islands Development (Scotland) Act is passed by Harold Wilson’s Labour government.
-On November 1st, just six staff open the doors of the Highlands and Islands Development Board (HIDB).
+The Highlands and Islands Development Board (HIDB) opens its doors on 01 November with six staff.

 -